|package from purchase abroad - tax free!|

 Here's the rundown (the full regulations can be found on the Israel tax authority's site)

-Your purchase or package, no matter what currency it was in, will be translated into US Dollars by the tax authority to determine if it's taxable:
+Your purchase or package, no matter what currency it was in, will be translated into US Dollars by the tax authority (using the exchange rate of the day they process it) to determine if it's taxable:

 Purchases up to $75/Packages with a declared value up to $75 - no taxes

 Purchases or packages with a declared value above $75, up to $500 - no customs taxes, but VAT will apply in most cases (17% currently), and Purchase Tax (variable rates) may apply (purchase tax applies to very few items at this point!)

 Purchases or packages with a declared value over $500 - subject to all taxes (VAT , Purchase Tax (if applicable), and Customs Tax)